#TalkingHelps at university

-For Michaela, it was vital that someone at University reached out and asked her if she was okay.
-Here, she shares her story about why #TalkingHelps.
+For Michaela, it was vital that someone at university reached out and asked her if she was okay.
+Here, she shares her story and explains why #TalkingHelps.

 Sometimes all it takes is for one person to ask if you are okay.

 This was my experience.
-I was at University dealing with bad anxiety.
-I had recently started cognitive behavioural therapy for it, but this was cut short because I had left London for my studies.
+I was at university dealing with bad anxiety.
+I had recently started cognitive behavioural therapy (CBT) for it, but this was cut short because I had left London for my studies.

 Before I knew it I found myself in a new town, away from home and isolated.
 My therapist would still call me but that stopped after a while.
 I was overwhelmed and struggling.

-Mental health isn't like anything else in health care.
+Mental health isn't like anything else in healthcare.
 Believe me I know.
 When you’re in physical pain, it’s identifiable, it can be located to a specific area and dealt with accordingly (within reason).
-However, unfortunately issues with mental health isn't the same.
-You know something is wrong but you don't know how to communicate it effectively.
-You don’t want to be judged, and you need help but you don’t know what.
+However, unfortunately issues with mental health aren't always the same.
+You know something is wrong but you may not know how to communicate it effectively.
+You don’t want to be judged, and you need help but you may not know what that looks like.